HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 When creating new log dataset, we estimate the space required based on the size required to store records for current existing write oeprations ans the percentage of data space covered so far.
 After securing the file space to write, processes select the corresponding region in the log dataset and collectively write their records using the native VOL.

+### File create
+We relies on the native VOL to access the HDF5 file.
+When the application creates a HDF5 file using the log VOL, the log VOL creates the file using the native VOL.
+We put hidden data objects used by the log VOL in a special group called LOG group under the root group.
+The log VOL creates the LOG group right after the file is created.
+It also creates attributes under the LOG group to store metadata used by the log VOL.
+Those metadata includes the number of datasets that stores log entries, and the name of the dataset that stores the index table.
+The file object returned by the log VOL includes all metadata cached in the memory, the index table, and the object returned by the native VOL.
+### File open
+To open a file, the log VOL opens the file with the native VOL.
+The log VOL tries to opens the LOG group.
+If the LOG group exists, the file is considered valid by the log VOL.
+They log VOL reads all attributes under the LOG group and store them in memory for fast access.
+Finally, the log VOL reads the entire index table into the memory to enable fast lookup of log entries.
+If the dataset containing the index table does not exist, the file is considered corrupted.
+The file object returned by the log VOL includes all metadata cached in the memory, the index table, and the object returned by the native VOL.
+### File close
+### Dataset create
+### Dataset open
+### Dataset dataspace query
+### Dataset close

   * Turn every dataset into scalar datasets
     + Original shape is stored as attributes under the scalar dataset